On the foundations and applications of Lorentz-Finsler Geometry

 \subsubsection{First approaches}

-Given any semi-Finsler metric $L$ with fundamental tensor $g$ and vector field $V$ lying in its domain, one can define the {\em osculating} semi-Riemannian metric $ g_V(x):=g(x,V(x))$.
+Given any semi-Finsler metric $L$ with fundamental tensor $g$ and any vector field $V$ lying in its domain, one can define the {\em osculating} semi-Riemannian metric $ g_V(x):=g(x,V(x))$.
 Asanov \cite{Asanov} carried out a variational approach for such metrics leading to an equation formally similar to Einstein's vacuum one.
 However, the subtleties of the osculating metrics (see for example the interpretation of Chern anisotropic connection in \S \ref{ss_Anisoropicconnections}) make unclear its implications.

 Miron \cite{Miron} considered Finsler metrics from a general Lagrange viewpoint.
 Starting at the fundamental tensor $g$, a Sasaki-type metric on $A\subset TM\setminus\mathbf{0}$, which would admit a classical Einstein equation, is constructed.
-Even though no further physical interpretation was given, the Lagrangian theory and its physical applicability is analyzed further in Miron et al. \cite{MRA}.
+No further physical interpretation was given then, anyway, the Lagrangian theory and its physical applicability is analyzed further by Miron et al. \cite{MRA}.